bloa/magpie/docs/guide.md

     ==== END ====
     Reason: step budget

-Then, Magpie will use the chosen evolutionary algorithm to modify the original software.
 For each evaluation Magpie reports the evaluation id, the final status of the mutated software execution, the fitness value, and finally some optional comment (here, the size of the patch).

 Few evaluation statuses are then possible.